Emory University Hospital

 Projects and Responsibilities

-Research project: Residents design, develop and complete an original research project, including a final manuscript of research results.
+Research project: Through a flipped research model, residents design, develop and complete an original research project, including a final manuscript of research results.
 To expand understanding of research requirements, residents complete an Emory IRB-certified module.
 Residents present their projects at the Southeastern Residency Conference in April.

 On-call program: Residents participate in the clinical pharmacist on-call program on a rotating basis.
-PGY-1 residents will receive ACLS training and certification so they can respond to medical emergencies, including Code Blue and Code Strokes.
+PGY-1 residents will receive ACLS training and certification so they can respond to medical emergencies, including Code Blue.
 They will also answer drug information questions and perform pharmacokinetics as part of their on-call responsibilities.

 Drug Information: PGY-1 residents prepare drug therapy monographs, drug class review or treatment guideline protocol as part of their longitudinal drug information learning experience.
 Monographs are presented at Pharmacy and Therapeutics Committee meetings.
 Other projects may also be presented at various hospital committees.